Comparing quantum, molecular and continuum models for graphene at large deformations: Numerical results

-The bending stiffness determined from the molecular simulations according to Eqs.~(\ref{eq:bend}) and (\ref{eq:bend1}) (see Table \ref{bending}) is higher than 1.49 eV, which is the value from DFT \citep{Shirazian2018_01, Kudin2001_01}.
+The bending stiffness determined from the MM3, REBO+LJ and Tersoff potentials, according to Eqs.~(\ref{eq:bend}) and (\ref{eq:bend1}) (see Table \ref{bending}) is larger than 1.49 eV, which is the value from DFT \citep{Shirazian2018_01, Kudin2001_01}.
 The discrepancy may be associated with the presence of pre-stress in the molecular simulations, which also causes higher frequencies at zero stretch.
-This is discussed further below.\\ In the second approach, the bending energy of the SLGS is obtained by computing the potential energy of relaxed carbon nanotubes of different radii with respect to the ground state energy of SLGS.
+This is discussed further below.
+On the other hand, the bending stiffness determined from the modified Tersoff potential is 51 $\%$ lower than the DFT value.\\ In the second approach, the bending energy of the SLGS is obtained by computing the potential energy of relaxed carbon nanotubes of different radii with respect to the ground state energy of SLGS.
 The potential energy is fitted by a quadratic curve.
 The second derivative of this curve then corresponds to the bending stiffness.
 The obtained values are listed in Table~\ref{bending_non}.
 We note that the second approach is problematic, as relaxed CNTs usually change radius and therefore also contain in-plane strain energy that is usually not accounted for in the stiffness calculation.
 As a consequence the bending stiffness may be overestimated. \\ The variation of the bending energy with the curvature for armchair and zigzag carbon nanotubes is shown in Fig.~\ref{fig:rebo_ac}a and \ref{fig:rebo_ac}b.
 The bending energy from the DFT and DFT-equivalent continuum model in (\ref{eq:b_c}) is given by $W_{\text{b}}=\ds {c_{\text{b}}}\kappa_1^2/{2}~,$ where $c_{\text{b}}$ is the bending stiffness and $\kappa_1$ is the curvature radius.
 The curvature radius of a CNT is the reciprocal of the radius $ R =({\sqrt3a_{cc}}/{2\pi})\sqrt{n^2+m^2+nm}$~, where $a_{cc}$ is the equilibrium bond length of C-C, and $n$ and $m$ are the chirality indices.

 The bending energy calculated from the MM3 potential differs more than the other two potentials considered.
 The difference may be attributed to the presence of higher order and cross-interaction terms of the potential.
-In their study, \citet{Gupta2010} computed the bending stiffness of different radii and chiralities of CNTs by equating the frequencies from MM simulations employing the MM3 potential with that of a shell model.
+In their study, \citet{Gupta2010} computed the bending stiffness of different radii and chiralities of CNTs by equating the frequencies from MS simulations employing the MM3 potential with that of a shell model.
 The bending energy computed from these calculations is shown in Fig.~\ref{fig:rebo_ac}(b).